vinefluent/E-commerce-Sales-Dashboard/README.md

 - Excel formulas

 ## 💡 Features
-- Dark themed design for modern presentation
+- Dark-themed design for modern presentation
 - Responsive to filters
 - Clean layout with cards and visuals

-## 📸 Screenshot
-_Add a screenshot of your dashboard here_

 ## 🧑‍💻 Developed By
 **Paras Chaturvedi**